yourselvs/RoleFilter/README.md

 - Create setting on whether to display sections when filtering
 - Display offline members in servers which have it disabled
     - Lock offline members display behind setting that has warning on it (they won't be clickable)
-- Test if utilizing `Patcher.instead` will improve rendering performance on massive servers
+- Test if utilizing `Patcher.instead` for `renderRow` and `renderSection` will improve rendering performance on massive servers
+- Add scrollbar when filtering (currently doesn't exist)

+## Contributing

+Put a PR in.
+Please have readable code.